-Occupational injuries and illnesses cost American employers more than $97.4 billion per year in worker’s compensation costs alone.
+Occupational injuries and illnesses cost American employers more than $97.4 billion annually in worker’s compensation costs alone.
 Lost productivity, employee training, and employee replacement costs can nearly double that number.
 Overall, OSHA has a positive impact on the working environment in the United States, but not all companies are under OSHA’s jurisdiction.

 What Types of Companies are Under OSHA’s Jurisdiction?

 OSHA covers most employees in the nation.
 It operates in all 50 states, Washington D.C., and other U.S. jurisdictions either through Federal OSHA or approved state programs.
 All state-run health and safety programs must be at least as effective as the federal OSHA program to receive approval.
 The OSH act also applies to the outer continental shelf lands as defined by the Outer Continental Shelf Lands Act.
 Most private sector industries and companies are under OSHA’s jurisdiction.

 What Types of Companies are Not Under OSHA’s Jurisdiction?